ananthajanakiraman/Applied-Machine-Learning-Projects/Regression-Regularization/README.md

 The key difference between these two techniques is that Lasso shrinks the less important feature’s coefficient to zero thus, removing some feature altogether.
 So, this works well for feature selection in case we have a huge number of features.

 Traditional methods like cross-validation, stepwise regression to handle overfitting and perform feature selection work well with a small set of features but these techniques are a great alternative when we are dealing with a large set of features.

+**Elasticnet regression** is a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods.